Killing of Rouzan al-Najjar: U.N. recognition

 On 2 June 2018, a group of agencies at United Nations in New York City issued a press release expressing their anguish over her death, calling al-Najjar "a clearly identified medical staffer," and stating that the killing of the nurse was "particularly reprehensible".
 The UN Special Coordinator for the Middle East Peace Process singled her case out for attention, tweeting "Medical workers are #NotATarget!".

 On 1 June, a UN Security Council resolution proposed condemning the state of Israel for use of "excessive, disproportionate and indiscriminate force" against Palestinian protesters at the border fence.
 The resolution was vetoed by the United States.

-Military investigation
+Israeli military investigation

 Israeli military spokespersons responded, but provided no official report on the shooting; they did say that the facts would be investigated.
 Israel had repeatedly warned that they may kill anyone approaching the fence.
 The Gazans were calling this a peaceful protest while the Israelis referred to the protests as riots.
 The protests began 30 March 2018.

 On 29 October it was reported that the IDF's military advocate had rejected the findings of the preliminary probe earlier that year that found that she was not shot intentionally.
 Instead, a criminal investigation into the matter would be opened.

+In 2025, The Independent reported that Alistair Burt, the UK's Minister of State for Middle East and North Africa at the time of the killing, said he was wrong to have trusted Israel to investigate.
+Burt said "these investigations were effectively useless and used as a cover by the Israelis for the killing".